Skip to content

 Implementing Phishing-Resistant MFA with Token's Next-Generation Smart Ring

-Token’s Smart Ring is an innovative solution that combines everything you need for strong protection against phishing and ransomware attacks into one wearable device.
+Token’s MFA Ring is an innovative solution that combines everything you need for strong protection against phishing and ransomware attacks into one wearable device.
 The Token Smart Ring includes:

 • FIDO Authentication: Incorporating FIDO security keys and FIDO2 protocols for strong, phishing-resistant authentication.